octochangelog/octochangelog-webapp/CONTRIBUTING.md

 This mocked API can be toggled through the `NEXT_PUBLIC_API_MOCKING` environment variable.
 Use `enabled` to start it alongside the project, or `disabled` to stop it.
 You can put it in your `.env.local` (restarting the local server if already started).

+The endpoint to search repositories (used in the _Enter repository name_ input in the comparator) only returns a couple of results for "testing library" and "renovate", so it's only possible to search those terms.

 ## Query string to check comparator output

 Use the following query string to check the comparator output: